 - comply with and enforce applicable legal requirements, relevant industry standards and TPN policies.

 We also may use the information in other ways for which we provide specific notice at the time of collection, and obtain consent to the extent required by law.

 We may use third-party web analytics services on our Sites, such as those of Google Analytics.
 These service providers help us analyze how visitors use the Sites.
 The information obtained for this purpose (including your IP address and other information collected by automated means) will be disclosed to or collected directly by these service providers.
 To learn about opting out of Google Analytics, please click here.

 INFORMATION WE SHARE

-We may disclose personal information we obtain about you to our affiliates or subsidiaries.
+We may disclose personal information we obtain about you to our affiliates.
 We also may share personal information with service providers who perform services on our behalf based on our instructions.
 We do not authorize these service providers to use or disclose the information except as necessary to perform services on our behalf or comply with legal requirements.
 In addition, we may share personal information with our relevant business partners, such as the licensors of key products and services we use, in order to assist them in improving or providing the licensed products or services.

 We also may disclose personal information (1) if we are required to do so by law or legal process (such as a court order or subpoena); (2) in response to requests by government agencies, such as law enforcement authorities; (3) to establish, exercise or defend our legal rights; (4) when we believe disclosure is necessary or appropriate to prevent physical or other harm or financial loss; (5) in connection with an investigation of suspected or actual illegal activity; or (6) otherwise with your consent.